 AI literacy is not the same as learning to code, and it is not reserved for technical teams.
 In a professional setting, it means being able to understand what AI systems do, where they add value, where they introduce risk, and how to make informed decisions about their use.
-For most organizations, that level of literacy now matters as much as digital literacy did a decade ago.
+For most organisations, that level of literacy now matters as much as digital literacy did a decade ago.

-For working professionals, the goal is not technical specialization.
+For working professionals, the goal is not technical specialisation.
 The goal is practical fluency.
 A team member should be able to ask useful questions: What problem is this tool solving?
 What data is it using?
 How reliable are the outputs?
 Who remains accountable for the final decision?
 Those questions are often more valuable than a superficial familiarity with AI terminology.

-This distinction matters because many organizations make the same mistake.
+This distinction matters because many organisations make the same mistake.
 They equate AI literacy with tool access.
 Giving staff a generative AI platform does not make them AI-literate any more than giving someone spreadsheet software makes them an analyst.
 Capability comes from structured learning, repeated application, and critical reflection.

-How to build AI literacy with a practical framework
+How to Build AI Literacy with a Practical Framework

 The most effective way to build AI literacy is to treat it as a workplace capability, not a one-time awareness session.
 A practical framework usually begins with three layers: foundational understanding, applied use, and responsible governance.

-Start with a shared baseline
+Start with a Shared Baseline

 Teams need a common language before they can make good decisions.
 That baseline should cover what AI is, the main categories of tools people will encounter, and the limits of those systems.
 Staff do not need highly technical explanations, but they do need clarity on concepts such as training data, prompts, prediction, hallucinations, model drift, and human oversight.